fabryandrea/RedshiftWorkshop/README.md

 Choose one of the tables to see the schema definition and properties.

 On the same screen on right top corner, choose `View Partitions` to view the partitions detected by the crawler.
-Notice the year and month matches with the S3 partitioning using the field 0_yearmonth and the values year and month.
-This is hive style partitioning and it will help reduce the number of files Redshift Spectrum has to scan when querying the data lake.
+Notice the year and month matches with the S3 partitioning using the field x_yearmonth and the values year and month.
+This is hive style partitioning and it will help reduce the number of files Redshift Spectrum has to scan when querying the data on S3.

 ![alt text](https://github.com/andrehass/RedshiftWorkshop/blob/master/Images/partitions.jpg "Review Partitions")